nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-theme-customization.md

 ### How to Customize a Theme

-This example provides an walk-through on how to override `light` theme in Web UI.
+This example provides an walk-through on how to override the `light` theme in Web UI.

 {{#> panel type='code' heading='Without any customization the theme looks like this:'}}
 ![]({{file name='light-theme.png'}} ?w=800,border=true)